 Jeremy Irons plays a Spanish Jesuit who goes into the South American wilderness to build a mission in the hope of converting the Indians of the region.
 Robert DeNiro plays a slave hunter who is converted and joins Irons in his mission.
 When Spain sells the colony to Portugal, they are forced to defend all they have built against the Portuguese aggressors.Written by

 Deep in the jungles of South America two men bring civilization to a native tribe.
 Now, after years of struggle together, they find themselves on opposite sides in a dramatic fight for the natives' independence.
 One will trust in the power of prayer.
 One will believe in the might of the sword.

-As the woman is painting the right side of Rodrigo's chest, she completes an arc to his upper abdomen.
-The scene cuts, and she is just starting the painting on his upper right chest.
+The woman painting the right side of Rodrigo's chest completes an arc to his upper abdomen.
+After a cut, she is just starting the painting on his upper right chest.
 See more »

 Your Holiness, the little matter that brought me here to the furthest edge of your light on Earth is now settled.
 The Indians are once more free to be enslaved by the Spanish and Portuguese settlers.
 I don't think that's hitting the right note.
 Begin again...
 Your Holiness, I write to you in this year of Our Lord 1758 from the southern continent of the Americas, from the town of Asunción, in the Province of La Plata, two weeks march from the great mission of San Miguel.
 These ...